ksaj/fortune/README.md

 > fortune -e ksaj

-This should also work with cowsay and all the other fortune variants.
+This should also work with fortune piped through cowsay and all the other fortune filter variants.

 ## Update frequency